tomeshnet/p2p-internet-workshop/module-3/worksheet/2-mesh-your-node-wirelessly.md

 ## Determine your interface

-1. Raspberry pi can prepare interfaces out of order.
-To make sure we do not accidently change the settings on the node running the Access Point we will confirm the interface names.
+1. Raspberry Pi can prepare interfaces out of order.
+To make sure we do not accidently change the settings on the node running the Access Point (and disconnect us from the Pi) we will first confirm the interface names.

     **root@example:~#** `iw dev`

-   You should see one interfaces with `type: AP`.
-This is your Access Point that use use to conenct to the node wirelessly.
+   You should see one of the interfaces with `type: AP`.
+This is your Access Point that you use to conenct to the node wirelessly.

-1. Make note of the interface node that is *NOT* your `AP`.
-It will most likly be `wlan1`
+1. Make note of the interface node that is **NOT** your `AP`.
+It will most ikely be `wlan1`

 ## Creating your mesh